-In addition to the sublease transactions described in Notes 15, other sublease transactions are set out below.
+In addition to the sublease transactions described in Note 15, other sublease transactions are set out below.

-Sublease of right-of-use assets - 2019
+Sublease of right-of-use assets

-Shanghai Grape King entered into an operating lease agreement for a term from June 2014 to March 2034 with a non-related party.
-As of December 31, 2019, Shanghai Grape King had received prepaid rents, recorded under the advances received for the period of ten years and one month.
+Shanghai Grape King entered into an operating lease agreement for a term from June 2014 to May 2034 with a non-related party.
+As of December 31, 2020 and 2019, Shanghai Grape King had received prepaid rents, recorded under the advances received for the period of nine years and one month and ten years and one month.
 The movement schedule of prepaid rents is listed as follows: